adityacodes/ulclawnotes/README.md

 ## Support

 Using the template?
-Support this effort by giving a star on GitHub, sharing your own blog and giving a shoutout on Twitter or becoming a project [sponsor](https://github.com/sponsors/adityacodes).
+Support this effort by giving a star on GitHub, sharing your own note and giving a shoutout on Twitter or becoming a project [sponsor](https://github.com/sponsors/adityacodes).

 ## Licence